Wonderful Wanderings

 3. Old Jewish Cemetery

-old jewish cemetery prague burials
+old jewish prague cemetery burials

 Situated a short walk from the Old-New Synagogue, the Old Jewish Cemetery in Josefov was founded in the first half of the 15th century and is Europe's oldest surviving Jewish graveyard.
 National Geographic listed it in its Top 10 Burial Sites to Visit and I have to agree that it's a special place.

-There's only one narrow path that runs through the Old Jewish Cemetery so it can be difficult to experience this site at your own pace, especially if you have to share the space with a tour group like we did.
+There’s only one narrow path that runs through the Old Jewish Cemetery so it can be difficult to experience this site at your own pace, especially if you have to share the space with a tour group as we did.

-prague josefov
+prague ghetto

 The cemetery was in use from 1439 to 1787.
 With so many bodies and so little room, graves were piled on top of each other, reaching up to 12 layers thick in some places.
 We were both struck by the seemingly random placement of the gravestones, which stuck out of the ground everywhere, often crooked and tipping over.